cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 <h3 id="mysql">MySQL</h3>

 - **version**: Specify the version of MySQL you want to install.
 Valid values are 5.5 and 5.6 (can only be set during stack build).
+- **engine**: Specify the MySQL engine you want to install.
+Valid values are 'mysql' and 'percona' (can only be set during stack build).

 <pre class="prettyprint">
 production:
     mysql:
         configuration:
             version: 5.5
+            engine: percona
 </pre>

 <hr>